DETAILED ACTION

 Therefore, the listed claim(s) are rejected under 35 U.S.C.
 101 as being directed to non-statutory subject matter.

-Claim Rejections - 35 USC § 102
+Claim Rejections - 35 USC § 103

-The following is a quotation of the appropriate paragraphs of 35 U.S.C.
-102 that form the basis for the rejections under this section made in this Office action:
+The following is a quotation of 35 U.S.C.
+103 which forms the basis for all obviousness rejections set forth in this Office action:

 Claims 1, 5, 9, 12, 14-15, and 18 are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by Imudia et al (US 9,990,803).
+103 as being unpatentable over Imudia et al (US 9,990,803) in view of Ikejiri et al (US 2008/0268952)

 maintaining, by a pool management system, a plurality of electronic records, each record of the plurality of electronic records comprising configuration data defining a player pool of a plurality of player pools (-Wherein the claimed player pool is described as subscription based progressive structure- Imudia Figure 12A; Col 16: 38-56);

-generating, by the pool management system, an ordered list comprising a set of player pools of the plurality of player pools, wherein the set of player pools is selected from the plurality of player pools based on preferences of the identified player and the plurality of electronic records (-wherein the order list of options is based on existing enrollment capacity and player preferences- Imudia Figures 5C, 13; Col 3:53-4:12), and wherein the player pools in the set of player pools are ranked based on the configuration data defining each player pool in the set of player pools (-wherein the pools are ranked by jackpot amount- Imudia Figure 5C; Element 538; Col 13:11-62); and
+generating, by the pool management system, an ordered list comprising a set of player pools of the plurality of player pools, wherein the set of player pools is selected from the plurality of player pools based on the preferences of the identified player and the plurality of electronic records (-wherein the order list of options is based on existing enrollment capacity and player preferences- Imudia Figures 5C, 13; Col 3:53-4:12), and wherein the player pools in the set of player pools are ranked based on the configuration data defining each player pool in the set of player pools (-wherein the pools are ranked by jackpot amount- Imudia Figure 5C; Element 538; Col 13:11-62); and

 presenting, by the pool management system, through a user interface of the gaming system the generated ordered list of the plurality of player pools to the player (Imudia Figures 5C, 5D; Col 13:28-62).

-Claim 9: Imudia teaches a system comprising:
+Claim 9: The combination of Imudia & Ikejiri teaches a system comprising:

 a processor (Imudia Abstract; Figure 3; Element 302); and